AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* food lovers who want to keep track of restaurants they have visited or are interested in
+* food enthusiasts who want to keep track of restaurants they have visited or are interested in
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions